 Racing tires take a lot of abuse, but they’re not the only part of your vehicle that needs TLC.
 Inspect the underside your car for damage when you swap your wheels and tires.
 Trust us, you’re going to be doing it a lot.

-A. If you’re buying racing tires, there’s a solid chance you’re considering a track day of some sort.
-This presents a tricky trade-off in terms of shopping.
+A. If you’re getting racing tires, there’s a solid chance you’re considering a track day of some sort.
+This presents a tricky trade-off.
 You obviously don’t want to skimp and buy cheap racing tires, but you’ll be using them up fairly quickly if you track your car often.
-Keep your budget in mind before starting any track day routine, and consider buying a separate set of inexpensive wheels with racing tires along with your daily driving wheels for easy swaps.
+Keep your budget in mind before starting any track day routine, and consider getting a separate set of inexpensive wheels with racing tires along with your daily driving wheels for easy swaps.

 As far as preparing your vehicle on the day, remember to always check your tire pressure and inspect the sidewalls for damage.
 Some racers recommend airing your tires down by 5 pounds per square inch (psi) or so to introduce flex — this can help prevent wheelspin on launch — but personal preferences vary.
 Also, warm up your tires with some medium-speed laps before going hard, because cold tires don’t respond as predictably as properly prepared ones.
 Above all, know your limits, follow the track’s rules, and stay safe.

 A. Racing tires are about performance, not looks, but you should still keep a healthy maintenance routine.
 Cleaning off dirt, oil, brake dust, and other contaminants can extend the life of your tires, and a sharp-looking ride certainly doesn’t hurt either.

 To clean, start by rinsing the tires.
 Create a solution by mixing one teaspoon of dish soap per gallon of water, and use a sponge or mitt to remove dirt and oxidation.
 Rinse the tires again and dry, and if you like, apply a dressing to restore that crisp showroom look.